alexvmt/TeraiNet/README.md

 *Note: There are only ~300 tiger images on LILA BC.
 I didn't use them in training but instead put all of them in `test2` to examine how the model would potentially generalize to tiger camera trap images from another source than the tiger training images
-(like it would be the case with the Nepal Tiger Trust using the model on their own images through EcoAssist).*
+(like it would be the case with the Nepal Tiger Trust using the model on their own images through AddaxAI).*

 ## Deployment

 1. Publish model on [HuggingFace](https://huggingface.co/alexvmt/tiger_classification/tree/main)
-2. Integrate and use model in [EcoAssist](https://addaxdatascience.com/ecoassist/)
+2. Integrate and use model in [AddaxAI](https://addaxdatascience.com/addaxai/) (formerly known as EcoAssist)

 Join [AI for Conservation Slack](https://beerys.github.io/#slack) and [WILDLABS](https://wildlabs.net/) if you're interested in using technology for conservation.